"By the deeds of the Law there shall no flesh be Justified..." Rom 3:20

 "Therefore by the deeds of the Law there shall no flesh be justified in his sight" (Rom 3:20; Num 15:29-31).

 Since we can not be justified by the Law does that mean we no longer have to obey the Law?
 Absolutely not!
 Paul tells us that "we establish the Law through faith - Roman 3:31.

 Consider the following example:

-Let's say a man is found guilty of stealing and he's sentenced to ten years in prison, he can indeed be justify by serving out his time.
-After serving let’s say a 10 year sentence he would have fulfilled his obligation and would be completely 'justified' under the Law.
-In the same manner a murderer, given a fifty year sentence, could be justified "under the Law" by serving his fifty years.
+Let's say that a man is found guilty of stealing and he's sentenced to ten years in prison, he can indeed be justify by serving out his time.
+After serving his 10 year sentence he would have fulfilled his obligation and would be completely 'justified' under the Law.
+In the same manner a murderer given a fifty year sentence could be justified "under the Law" by serving his fifty years.
 But suppose that instead of fifty years the sentence was death.
 Can the prisoner 'justify' himself by serving time?
 Would fifty years of being a 'model' prisoner 'justify' him under the Law?
 NEVER!
 If he worked a 100 years at hard labor it wouldn't matter, the sentence wasn't 10, 50 or 100 years the sentence is DEATH.

 And as we've seen above the same is true according to the Torah, Yahuweh's Law.
 The wages of sin, is not 5, 10, 15, or even a life time of good works, the "wages of sin is DEATH."
 (Num 15:29-31).
 This is why a sinner can never be 'saved' by the 'works of the Law.'

 "...that soul shall be utterly cut off; his iniquity (sin) shall be upon him" (Num 15:29-31).